huggingface/pytorch_block_sparse/README.md

 # => 68 million parameters instead of 84 million parameters (embeddings are taking a lof space in Roberta)
 ```

+##Performance
+It's notoriously hard to approach cuBLAS performance with custom CUDA kernels.
+OpenAI kernels for example make ample use of assembly language to achieve a good performance.

+The promise of Cutlass was to provide tools that abstract the different parts of CUDA kernels using smart C++ templates.

+This allows the `pytorch_block_sparse` library to achieve roughly 50% of cuBLAS performance:
+depending on the exact matrix computation, it achieves 40% to 55% of the cuBLAS performance on large matrices
+(which is the case when using large batch x sequence sizes in Transformers for example).
+Practically, this means that a Transformer with BlockSparseLinear with a 50% sparsity is as fast as the dense version.
+This may be improved in next releases, especially when newer version of Cutlass are used.

 ## Future work
 - Implement some paper methods (and provide new ones) to optimize the sparse pattern during training, while doing the classic parameter optimization using backprop.
 The basic idea is to remove some smaller magnitude weights (or blocks of weights) at some positions and try other ones.
   - [Movement Pruning: Adaptive Sparsity by Fine-Tuning](https://arxiv.org/abs/2005.07683)